-“Because information on prisoners [is often difficult to obtain], scholars, lawyers, lawmakers, and even the judges who impose prison sentences often have no idea where prisoners are held,” Kaufman writes.
+“Because information on prisoners [is often difficult to obtain], scholars, lawyers, lawmakers, and even the judges who impose prison sentences often have no idea where prisoners are held,” Kaufman says.

-In the mid-20th century, the rise of incarceration rates along with a strengthened penal bureaucracy allowed prison administrators to more easily coordinate with each other for trading arrangements, Kaufman explains.
+In the second half of the 20th century, the rise of incarceration rates along with a strengthened penal bureaucracy allowed prison administrators to more easily coordinate with each other for trading arrangements, Kaufman explains.
 Then as the private prison industry expanded, it created new locales for out-of-state prisoners and bolstered the existing trade system.
 La Palma Correctional Center for example, is a private facility in Arizona that until 2019 held only prisoners convicted in California.